Dramatic cliffs define Skellig Michael. Experience Skellig Michael Landing Tour, departing from Portmagee. Grey skies and textured water visible.

 Geology of the Skellig Islands

-If you are visiting on a boat trip, this geology is not just background detail.
-It directly affects what you can see from the water: steep, tilted rock layers, sea caves at the base of the cliffs, and large fallen blocks where the Atlantic has bitten into weaker zones over time.
+The Skellig Islands are made mostly of Devonian Old Red Sandstone, laid down roughly 360 to 385 million years ago.
+If you are visiting on a boat trip, you can see how this geology directly affects what you can see from the water: steep, tilted rock layers, sea caves at the base of the cliffs, and large fallen blocks where the Atlantic has eroded into weaker zones over time.

 Boat navigates through rocky cliffs during Skellig Michael Tours, showcasing the rugged beauty of the Skellig Islands.